All Episodes

 I understand.

-Uh I just don't want a dictator on either side.
+I just don't want a dictator on either side.

-Well, one thing, when Trump starts talking about making deals, he's not m talking about making deals with the Democrats in Congress.
+Well, one thing, when Trump starts talking about making deals, he's not talking about making deals with the Democrats in Congress.

-Well, at least to I could be wrong.
+Well, at least I can be wrong.

 If he's criticizing Cruz for not doing it, it means he wants to, and that's what you're fed up with, right?